Meher Baba: 1950–1959: God Speaks and automobile accidents

 In the 1950s, Baba established two centers outside of India, namely the Meher Spiritual Center in Myrtle Beach, South Carolina in the United States and Avatar's Abode near Brisbane, Australia.
 He inaugurated the Meher Spiritual Center in April 1952.
-On 24 May 1952, en route from the Spiritual Center to Meher Mount in Ojai, California, the car in which he was a passenger was struck head-on near Prague, Oklahoma.
-He and his companions were thrown from the vehicle and suffered many injuries.
+On 24 May 1952, en route from the Meher Spiritual Center to Meher Mount in Ojai, California, the car in which he was a passenger was struck head-on near Prague, Oklahoma.
+He and his companions were thrown from the vehicle and injured.
 Baba's leg was severely broken and he sustained facial injuries including a broken nose.
-The injured were treated at Duke Hospital in Durham, North Carolina, after which they returned to Myrtle Beach to recuperate.
-While recuperating at Youpon Dunes, a home owned by Elizabeth Patterson, in Myrtle Beach, he worked on the charter for a group of Sufis, which he named Sufism Reoriented.
+The injured were treated at Prague Memorial Hospital, after which they returned to Myrtle Beach to recuperate.
+While recuperating at Youpon Dunes, a home owned by Elizabeth Patterson, he worked on the charter for a group of Sufis, which he named Sufism Reoriented.

-Meher Baba began dictating his major book, God Speaks, The Theme of Creation and Its Purpose, using an alphabet board in Dehradun, August 1953.
+In August 1953, in Dehradun, Meher Baba began dictating his major book, God Speaks, The Theme of Creation and Its Purpose.
+He dedicated this book "To the Universe —the Illusion that sustains Reality".
 In September 1954, Meher Baba gave a men-only sahavas at Meherabad that later became known as the Three Incredible Weeks.
 During this time Baba issued a declaration, "Meher Baba's Call", wherein he once again affirmed his Avatarhood "irrespective of the doubts and convictions" of others.
 At the end of this sahavas, Meher Baba gave the completed manuscript of his book God Speaks to two members of Sufism Reoriented, Ludwig H. Dimpfl and Don E. Stevens, for editing and publication in America.
-The book was subsequently published by Dodd, Mead and Company the following year.
+The book was published by Dodd, Mead and Company the following year.